DINGDAMU/millimeterwave/README.md

 ### Add additional annotations on ports
     onos>annotate-ports <deviceID> <Port number> <Port state> <key> <value>

+## Find the shortest path with own custmized link weight
+    onos>mmwave-paths <source DeviceId> <destination DeviceId>
+In our case, the cost depends from the annotation value "probablity of success".
+If it's not annotated, the cost would be 1, otherwise it equals to 1/ps.

 ## Use JSON files to annotate millimeterwave links and port
 ### A JSON example
     {